wojciech-galan/gro_cutter/README.rst

     gro_cutter -i input_file -o output_file -s solvent_particle -c lipid_particle -m main_atom_in_solvent

-You can shrink the circle to contain only lipid particles (shrinking the radius to the distance between center of the circle and the closest protein atom:
+You can shrink the circle to contain only lipid particles (shrinking the radius to the distance between center of the circle and the closest protein atom):

     gro_cutter -i input_file -o output_file -s solvent_particle -c lipid_particle --shrink